Diamond Shape Education

 The shape of the diamond is distinct from the cut.
 Whereas the cut determines how well-crafted your stone is, the shape refers to the overall finished piece and the shape it takes.

 The choice of shape is very much a personal one, so make sure you shop around to get an idea about what is available for your budget.

-The most common shape is known as Round Brilliant which has 58 facets.
-They have higher brilliance and scintillation, and are seen as a timeless fashion.
-One thing to consider is that rounder diamonds result in more wastage during the cutting phase, so be prepared to pay extra for what is a slightly smaller end product.
+The most common shape is Round Brilliant, which has 58 facets.
+They have higher brilliance and scintillation and are seen as a timeless fashion.
+However, one thing to consider is that rounder diamonds result in more wastage during the cutting phase, so be prepared to pay extra for what is a slightly smaller end product.

 There are a number of other more elaborate shapes that it is important to be familiar with.
 They are: